30.000 ways to reach 55% decarbonization of the European electricity sector: Introduction

-The European power sector is on the verge of a major transformation from a fossil-fuel-based system to rely mainly on renewable and low-carbon resources \cite{victoria_2020}.
-However, the starting point differs widely, with some countries having already high shares of carbon-neutral energy sources, while other countries still are deeply reliant on fossil fuels \cite{eurostat_2019}.
-The transformation of domestic energy supply is challenged by several factors of technical, economic, and political nature.
-The access to renewable resources \cite{levenda_2021}, currently operating power plants, and availability of international transmissions connections \cite{golubchikov_2020} are some of the key technical parameters.
-Figure \ref{fig:starting_point} a) shows the capacity of plants installed today and expected to remain in operation by 2030.
-It is clear, that the preconditions for rapid decarbonization are very diverse, with some countries relying heavily on coal and oil, while others have a large pool of renewable power generators.
+The green transformation of Europe's domestic energy supply is challenged by several factors of technical, economic, and political nature.
+The access to renewable resources \cite{levenda_2021}, power plants currently in operation, and availability of international transmissions connections \cite{golubchikov_2020}.
+Figure \ref{fig:starting_point} a) shows the power and transmission capacity installed today and expected to remain in operation by 2030.
+It is clear, that the preconditions for rapid decarbonization are very diverse, with some countries relying heavily on coal and oil, while others have a large share of renewable power generation.
 Figure \ref{fig:starting_point} b) shows the potentials for renewables per Member State.
 Renewable potentials are calculated as the geographical potential for renewable capacity multiplied by the average national capacity factor for the given renewable resource.
-It is evident that the renewable potentials are unrelated to country size and energy demand.
-The vastly different starting points of member states should be captured by the EU ETS and the Effort Sharing Regulation \cite{EU_effort_sharing} if a just transition is to be achieved.
+It is evident that the renewable potentials are unrelated to the nations population size and local demand.
+Given the diverse preconditions for a green transition in the European electricity supply, varied costs associated with the transition must be expected.
+Ensuring equity in the transition requires the identification of nations where the green transition comes at a higher cost and nations where only minor political incentives are required. \\